It’s a certainty that future battles will not only be fought on the battlefield but they will also be fought in Cyberspace.

 During this training phase, the Airman will learn how to maintain and secure the specific Air Force information systems that they will be working with.

-It most likely will take any Cyber Surety airman several months of on the job training to become proficient enough at their job to function as an Air Force Cyber Surety Specialist on their own.
+It most likely will take any Cyber Defense Operations airman several months of on-the-job training to become proficient enough at their job to function in their job on their own.

 Related Article – Air Force Cyber Warfare (1B4X1): Career Details

-How Much Are Air Force Cyber Surety Specialists Paid?
+How Much Are Air Force Cyber Defense Operations Specialists Paid?

-All military members regardless of their branch of service are paid by a combination of rank and time in service.
+All military members, regardless of their branch of service, are paid according to their rank and time in service.

-Most new Air Force Cyber Surety recruits will start out as an Airman Basic (E-1).
+Most new Air Force Cyber Defense Operations recruits will start out as an Airman Basic (E-1).

 Those with prior computer system knowledge or IT training may be bumped up to Airman (E-2) or Airman First Class (E-3) ranks.